Aleph-Alpha/pharia-engine/docs/operating.md

 ## Observability

-Pharia Kernel can be configured to use an OpenTelemetry Collector endpoint by setting the `OTEL_ENDPOINT` environment variable.
+PhariaKernel can be configured to use an OpenTelemetry Collector endpoint by setting the `OTEL_ENDPOINT` environment variable.

 ```shell
 OTEL_ENDPOINT=http://127.0.0.1:4317